KevinRodrigues18/winadmin-automation-lab/Setup.md

 7. Click Next, then Next again after the system verifies prerequisites.
 Install: Click Install.

 > [!NOTE]
-> If you are connnecting to the server remotely via RDP enter the domain name along with the user name in this format `domain\username` eg: HOMELAB\Administrator.
+> If you are connnecting to the server remotely via RDP enter the domain name along with the user name in this format `domain\username` eg: HOMELAB\Administrator (HOMELAB being the NetBios prefix you gave during setup)